Tight Fine-Grained Bounds for Direct Access on Join Queries: Conclusion

-Let us close with several directions for future research.
-First, we feel that it would be interesting to understand the role of self-joins for direct access.
-Are there queries with self-joins where the runtime is better than that of our algorithm?
-Or can our lower bounds be shown also in this setting under reasonable assumptions?
-Similarly, what can be said about queries with projections?
-Finally, if we only require the answers to be ordered by some of the attributes, while the order of the other attributes is arbitrary, how does this change the complexity of direct access?
 On a more technical level, we have seen that the Zero-Clique Conjecture is tightly linked to \pb{$k$-Set-Intersection} and \pb{$k$-Set-Disjointness}, which can be seen as variants of a join query.
 Thus, it seems plausible that there are additional applications of the Zero-Clique Conjecture in database theory, and it would be interesting to further explore such connections.